nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

 * String buffer safety cleanup, converting to strlcpy() and strlcat().
 * Use utmpname() before pututline() so repeated steps do not accidentally record into wtmp where utmp was intended.
 * Use setutent() before each pututline() including first.
-* Remove kernel line discipline driver code for clk and chu, deprecate related LDISC_ flags, and remove associated ntpd code to decode the timestamps, remove clktest line discipline test program.
-* Compare entire timestamp to reject duplicates in refclock_pps().
-* Add --disable-thread-support to one flock-build variation.
 * One more lock-while-init in lib/isc/task.c to quiet lock analysis.
 * Use TRACE() instead of DPRINTF() for libntp and utilities, which use the "debug" variable regardless of #ifdef DEBUG.
 * Declare debug in libntp instead of each program.
 Expose extern declaration to utilities, libntp, and DEBUG ntpd.